-2. Donors would like to know why they should grant you fellowship funding.
-For this purpose, pleadicate the main reasons that make your application stand out from the rest. ase • ••
+12. Donors would like to know why they should grant you fellowship funding.
+For this purpose, pleas se indicate the main reasons that make your application stand out from the rest. • • •

 13. THIS QUESTION SHOULD BE ANSWERED BY APPLICANTS WHO WISH TO APPLY FOR A NIPPON FOUNDATION FELLOWSHIP.
 The Nippon Foundation feels that, in order to pass on the oceans to future generations, we need collaboration and cooperation which goes beyond existing frameworks and perspectives, and therefore believes that an alumni network which transcends organizations and nationalities is of great importance.
 (In fact, The Nippon Foundation has other fellowship programs besides IMLI for capacity-building in various fields, through the following institutes: IAMU, WMU, SIRC, POGO, GEBCO, ITLOS, the Nereus Program, IHO, and DOALOS).
-After you complete the course at IMLI, in what aspect do you think you will be able to go beyond the boundaries of the legal sphere to work cooperatively with alumni in other fields and contribute to the NF Alumni Network?
-14. State how you would be able to influence your country's adherence to international maritime conventions and their effective implementation: conventions and their effective implementation.
+After you complete the course at IMLI, in what aspect do you think you will be able to go beyond the boundaries of the legal sphere to work cooperatively with alumni in other fields and contribute to the NF Alumni Network? in other fields and contribute to the NF Aldmin Network: 14.
+State how you would be able to influence your country's adherence to international maritime conventions and their effective implementation:

 15. State your computer competence and the programmes and/or computing skills you are effectively conversant with: PLEASE ATTACH COPIES OF COMPUTING TRAINING AND COMPETENCY CERTIFICATES 16.
-State any other relevant facts and information which will assist in assessing your application: 10.
-State any other relevant facts and information which win assist in assessing your appreciation.
+State any other relevant facts and information which will assist in assessing your application:

-correct to informatio at the statements made by me in answer to the foregoing questions are true, complete and he best of my knowledge and belief.
-I understand that any false statements or any required n withheld from this form may provide grounds for the withdrawal of any offer of or participation from the Institute.
-If selected, I undertake to: (1) conduct myself at all times in a manner compatible with my status as a student of the IMO International Maritime Law Institute; (2) remain in Malta during the period of the programme and dedicate myself full time to the study programme, as directed by the Institute; (3) refrain from engaging in political, commercial, or any other activities other than those covered by the study programme; (4) comply with the IMLI Guidelines on Student Conduct and any amendments thereto which may be adopted from time to time by the Institute; (5) honour any conditions that may be imposed by the sponsor; and (6) return to my home country at the end of the programme.
-Date: Signature of Applicant: d and taken note of the statements made by the applicant in this form.
-I certify that the made by the applicant are true, complete and correct to the best of my knowledge and Date:

-Signature of the Nominating Authority's Responsible Official:
+I certify that the statements made by me in answer to the foregoing questions are true, complete and correct to the best of my knowledge and belief.
+I understand that any false statements or any required information withheld from this form may provide grounds for the withdrawal of any offer of fellowship or participation from the Institute.
+If selected, I undertake to: (1) conduct myself at all times in a manner compatible with my status as a student of the IMO International Maritime Law Institute; • (2) remain in Malta during the period of the programme and dedicate myself full time to the study programme, as directed by the Institute; (3) refrain from engaging in political, commercial, or any other activities other than those covered by the study programme; (4) comply with the IMLI Guidelines on Student Conduct and any amendments thereto which may be adopted from time to time by the Institute; (5) honour any conditions that may be imposed by the sponsor; and (6) return to my home country at the end of the programme.
+Date: Signature of Applicant: I have read and taken note of the statements made by the applicant in this form.
+I certify that the statements made by the applicant are true, complete and correct to the best of my knowledge and belief.
+Date: Signature of the Nominating Authority's Responsible Official: